BBN-Q/pyWRspice/README.md

 - Run WRspice simulation and retrieve output data
 - Multiprocessing for running multiple simulations in parallel
 - Adaptive run for parameter optimization
+- Run WRspice remotely on an SSH server
 - Programmatically build circuit scripts

 #### In the package:
 - ```simulation.py```: Simulate a complete or parametric WRspice script via WRspice simulator.
+- ```remote.py```: Execute WRspice simulation remotely on an SSH server.
 - ```script.py```: Programmatically construct a WRspice script.

 #### Install pyWRspice wrapper